silliman/2019FastStart/MarblesSmartContractLab.rst

  ls: cannot access 'zmarbles': No such file or directory

 **Step 3.4:**	Extract the *zmarbles.tar.gz* file which will create the missing directory (and lots of subdirectories).
-If you are not giddy yet, try tucking the “*v*” switch into the options in the command below.
+If you want to see the name of all of the files and directories that are extracted, add the “*v*” switch into the options in the command below.
 That is, use *-xzvf* instead of *-xzf*.
-So, enter the command below as shown, or feel free to substitute *-xzvf* for *-xzf* in the tar command (the “*v*” is for “*verbose*”)
+So, enter the *tar* command below as shown, feeling free to substitute *-xzvf* for *-xzf* in the command (the “*v*” is for “*verbose*”)
 ::

  bcuser@ubuntu16045:~$ tar -xzf zmarbles.tar.gz